 3. Using “I” statements

-“’You made me feel bad’ vs ‘I felt bad in that situation’ – Which one do you think you would respond to in a better way if your partner said it to you?” says Tanvi.
-“Focus on ‘your’ feelings, ‘your’ thoughts, and ‘your’ experiences.
+“’You made me feel bad’ vs ‘I felt bad in that situation’ – Which one do you think you would respond to in a better way if your partner said it to you?” asks Tanvi, and then adds, “Focus on ‘your’ feelings, ‘your’ thoughts, and ‘your’ experiences.
 More blame only leads to more defensiveness and less understanding.”

-Using “I” statements is a powerful technique to express your feelings without accusing your partner of malice or inadequacy.
+Using “I” statements is one of the simplest yet powerful tips on how to communicate effectively with your partner.
+It allows you to express your feelings without accusing your partner of malice or inadequacy.
 The moment you say, “You never listen to me,” you put the blame on your partner.
-Moreover, if they respond with a “No, I always listen to you,” or engage in some blame-shifting themselves, you have no way to prove otherwise and the conversation goes nowhere.
+If they respond with a “No, I always listen to you,” or engage in some blame-shifting themselves, you have no way to prove otherwise, and the conversation goes nowhere.
+Here is how to rephrase your conversations to keep them constructive and reduce defensiveness.

 4. Choosing the right space and time for a conversation